AlexBNZ/gravity_falls/README.md

 * **Dipper and Mabel vs. the Future**

-(NOT YET STARTED)
+This (NOT YET STARTED)

 ## Additional Gameplay

 ### 618

 If the player reaches 618 hits on the jets, the 618 mode is activated.
-This is a 6-ball multiball on a 1 minute timer where the player can score 8 million points per Tent of Telepathy or Mystery Shack VUK shot, 800 000 per ramp shot, and 80 000 per other shots.
+This is a 6-ball multiball on a 1 minute timer where the player can score 800 000 points per Tent of Telepathy or Mystery Shack VUK shot, 80 000 per ramp shot, and 8000 per other shots.

 ### The Golf War